-- Train employees about hazardous chemicals in their work area. - Inform employees of: (i) the requirements of this section; (ii) operations where hazardous chemicals are present; and (iii) the location of the written hazard communication program and the material safety data sheets. - Employee training must include: (i) methods used in detecting the presence of hazardous chemicals; (ii) hazards of chemicals in the workplace; (iii) protective measures; and (iv) details of the hazard communication program.
+- Train employees about hazardous chemicals in their work area. - Inform employees of: (a) the requirements of this section; (b) operations where hazardous chemicals are present; and (c) the location of the written hazard communication program and the safety data sheets. - Employee training must include: (a) methods used in detecting the presence of hazardous chemicals; (b) hazards of chemicals in the workplace; (c) protective measures; and (d) details of the hazard communication program.